stungeye/Programming-1-Notes/docs/05-introduction-to-cpp/08-function-basics.md

   int number = fetchInteger("Favourite number? ");
   std::cout << "User favourite number is "<< number << ".\n";
 }

+// ⚠️ Compiler Explorer link below will not work as this is a multi-file example. ⚠️
 ```

 ## What to Return from Main